In Focus: Rural business grants and funding

 For rural businesses to grow, they will often require funding.
 This could be in the form of grants or loans.
 History shows that rural businesses are resilient and have recognised business opportunities through diversification.
 However, to be able to exploit these opportunities, they require public support to develop further.

-This In Focus article explains the different types of grants available within the present UK Government grant schemes.
+This In Focus article explains the different types of grants available within the present UK Government grant schemes in England.
 In addition, it explores several different funding streams that allow rural businesses to expand.

 Rural development: the Growth Programme and LEADER